 Three ghostly forms appear in the fog, warning off the landing party.
 Soon a castle-like structure appears as well.
 The life-forms are inside the castle according to Spock.
 The three venture inside, to be greeted by a black cat.
-The life readings of the landing party also disappears off the Enterprise‘s instruments.
+The life readings of the landing party also disappear off the Enterprise‘s instruments.

-As the landing party follows the tricorder readings through the castle toward the life-signs, suddenly the floor drops out from under them.
+As the landing party follows the tricorder readings through the castle toward the life signs, suddenly the floor drops out from under them.
 They tumble through the opening and are unconscious.
 When they awaken, they find themselves in a dungeon, chained to the wall.
 Scotty and Sulu come in, but appear to be in some sort of a trance.
 They release the three and are escorted by them to Korob (portrayed by Theo Marcuse), who seems to be in control of the situation.
 He does admit to not being a native of the planet.
-At first, the cat seems to be his companion, and seems to advise Korob.
+At first, the cat seems to be his companion and seems to advise Korob.

 Spock speculates that Korob might be a wizard, based on legends he has read about.
 The animal might be a human in an animal form, which is also included in the legends.
 This seems to prove true when the lovely Sylva (portrayed by Antoinette Bower) makes an appearance.
 It soon becomes apparent that these two beings have different views of the use of their powers.
 However, it is up to Kirk to figure out a way to extract himself, his crew, and the ship from their clutches.